de-souza/ac-susceptibility/README.md

 # ac-susceptibility

 Organize, fit and plot [AC susceptibility](https://en.wikipedia.org/wiki/Magnetic_susceptibility) measurement data.
-This program is written specifically to analyze data files created by the AC susceptometer in the [Nanophysics & Molecular Nanomagnets group](http://www.mnm.uni-freiburg.de/home.php) at the University of Freiburg.
+This program is written specifically for the data files created by the AC susceptometer in the [Nanophysics & Molecular Nanomagnets group](http://www.mnm.uni-freiburg.de/home.php) at the University of Freiburg.

 ![Example Picture](data/output/magnetization/2018-10-05%20(Mn19%20@%2011-47K)_xy.png)